BruceTheBear5/BruceTheBear5.github.io/README.md

 # personal-website

-## Welcome to Bruce' personal website and blog (tbd).
+## Welcome to Bruce's personal website and blog (tbd).
 There's no backend here yet, but I hope you like the design.